allanakshay12/cards-against-humanity-automated/README.md

-# cards-against-humanity-automated
+# Cards Against Humanity - Zoom Edition
- A fun little game that can be played on Zoom
+ A fun little game that can be played on Zoom with family and friends!